AI Workshop: learn to build apps with AI →

 Add this to an app.js file, then create an index.html page, and run node app.js

-Notice that the above code does not provide support for serving static assets, it will just serve the index.html page.
+Notice that the above code does not provide support for serving static assets, it only serves the index.html page.

 Lessons in this unit: